Years Active – 1997-2018

 Ballerina Regina Willoughby began dancing at the age of eight at Ballet Midland while growing up in West Texas.
-At the age of 15, she was awarded a scholarship to study at Virginia School of the Arts where she graduated from.
-She also studied at Westside in Los Angeles and on scholarship with Joffrey Ballet School in New York.
+At the age of fifteen, she was awarded a scholarship to study at Virginia School of the Arts, where she went on to graduate.
+She also studied at Westside in Los Angeles and on scholarship with the Joffrey Ballet School in New York.

 Regina’s professional career began at Ballet Austin, where she danced solo roles, including Stephen Mills’ “Four Mortal Men.”
 In 1997, she joined Columbia City Ballet, dancing such roles as “Arabian,” “Dew Drop Fairy,” “Snow Queen,” and “Sugar Plum Fairy” in Nutcracker; “Maiden” and “Lucy” in Dracula: Ballet with a Bite; title roles in Cinderella and Romeo and Juliet; and “Aurora” in The Sleeping Beauty.